In development · Solo dev · UE 5.7.4

 • Discord tester access

-• Feedback integration
+• Feedback integration cycles

 • Balance tuning

-• Bug fixing & optimization
+• Bug fixing & final release prep

 Questions